The Bankrate promise

 Gather the necessary documents and information

-When you open your account, you will need to provide:
+When you open your online account, you’ll need to provide:

 - Personal details, including your name and contact information